cujojp/image-swap.js/README.md

     imageContainer: string (the image class name)
     createNewImage: true / false (show the image after hidden)
     removeImage: true / false (hides the image with a inline transparent 1x1.gif)
-    loadBestAvailable: true (if on 2x device no 2x image defined, load the low-res image)
+    loadBestAvailable: true / false (if on 2x device no 2x image defined, load the low-res image)
     interval: int (how frequent does the script run on window resize in milliseconds)